OpenKH/OpenKh/docs/kh2/file/raw-texture.md

 The format holds low-level data to instruct the Playstation 2 where to store the texture in the VRAM and how the GPU should use it for rendering.

-When GS is read, it refers to the Playstation 2 GPU.
+When GS is mentioned, it refers to the Playstation 2 GPU.

 ## Header